dassencio/mapgen/README.md

   in `normal icon color`.
 Defaults to `#1081e0` (blue).

 - `normal icon dimensions`: Accepts the same values as `icon dimensions`, but only affects the icons shown for markers when they are not selected.
-Has higher precedence than `icon dimensions`, i.e., if both `icon dimensions` and
-  `normal icon dimensions` are specified, the default dimensions for normal icons will be set to the one specified in `normal icon dimensions`.
+Has higher precedence than `icon dimensions`, i.e., if both `icon dimensions` and `normal icon dimensions` are specified, the default dimensions for normal icons will be set to those specified in `normal icon dimensions`.

 - `selected icon`: Equivalent of `normal icon` for selected icons.